backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/DynamoDB.md

 - DynamoDB streams is **not enabled by default**.
 - Stream records can be sent to (**3**) : **Lambda**, **Kinesis Data Streams** and **Kinesis Client Library applications**.
 - *Data retention* for up to **24 hours**.
+	- All data in DynamoDB Streams is subject to a *24 hour lifetime*.
+	- You can retrieve and analyse the last 24 hours of activity for any given table; however, data older than 24 hours is susceptible to trimming (removal) at any moment.

+> [!question]- You are designing an online medical appointment system that allows patients to book an appointment with their preferred doctor at medical centers all over the country.
+The DynamoDB Streams feature is enabled in your DynamoDB database, which allows you to capture information about every modification to data items in your table. *A Lambda function integrated with CloudWatch Events is used to process the data stream every 36 hours then store the results in an S3 bucket*.
+However, you noticed that there are a lot of *updated data in DynamoDB which are not sent to your S3 bucket* even though there are no errors in the logs.
+> **Decrease the interval of running your function to 24 hours** because in DynamoDB Streams, **data older than 24 hours** is susceptible to trimming (removal) at any moment.

 - *Use cases*:
 	- React to changes in real-time (welcome email to users)
 	- Analytics